-Gender equality (especially in the workplace – has pushed through the deluge of newsworthy items to become a forefront global issue.
-More and more female celebrities are beginning to speak openly about their salaries and the issue of equal pay which has led media outlets to research and pursue this theme all the way down to big business.
-Just google the term ‘gender pay gap’ and you will find news stories within the last few hours such as ‘Deloitte gender pay gap jumps to 43%’ and ‘Finance has a shocking gender pay gap’.
+Gender equality (especially in the workplace) seems to have pushed its way through the deluge of newsworthy items to become a forefront global issue.
+More and more female celebrities are beginning to speak openly about their salaries and the issue of equal pay has led media outlets to pursue this theme all the way down to big business.
+Just googling the term ‘gender pay gap’ give me news stories within the last few hours such as ‘Deloitte gender pay gap jumps to 43%’ and ‘Finance has a shocking gender pay gap’.

-My lovely 2018 inspirations
+My 2018 inspirations

-Lynne is one of those people who tries to please everybody in life, sometimes to her own detriment.
-Lynne has overcome so many things in the time that I have known her that it beggar’s belief she is still going!
-This year Lynne took on a deeply personal battle with her weight, something that she has struggled with for some time.
-I know that Lynne won’t mind me sharing this with you (I have asked her!) because guess what?
-She is smashing her goal and winning that battle like a champion!
-Lynne helps to remind me that we are all fighting personal battles and it is never wise to judge anything by it’s appearance.
-Well done Lynne… Keep going!
+Lynne is one of those people who tries to please everybody in life (sometimes to her own detriment.)
+Lynne has overcome so many obstacles during the time that I have known her – I can’t believe she is still going!
+This year Lynne took on a deeply personal battle with her weight, something that she has struggled with for some time now.
+I know that she won’t mind me sharing this with you, (I have asked her!), because she is smashing her goal and winning like a champion!
+Lynne helps to remind me that we are all fighting personal battles and should never judge anybody by appearance.
+Well done Lynne, keep going!

 Annmarie and Eveline Zweistra

 I have never met two girls so comfortable with each other in my life.
-Now, I might need to start paying Ronan a finders fee because it is thanks to him (again) that I met these lovely ladies.
-We just connected not only on a musical level but on a life level.
+I might need to start paying Ronan a finders fee because it is thanks to him, (again), that I met these lovely ladies.
+We connected not only on a musical level but on a life level.
 They’re my kind of people!
-We love discussing life over coffee (many coffees) and planning travels.
+We love discussing life over coffee, (many coffees), and planning travels.

 What do I for-see for IWD in 2019?
 I predict they will continue with their efforts to recognise all the amazing women of the world and their achievements.
 Will we see the gender pay gap reduced?
 Will women feel more empowered not only in their careers but also in life?
-I hope so… I hope for many many things over the next coming year but nothing more so than love.
+I hope so!
+I hope for many many things over the coming year but nothing more so than love.
 Love for myself, love for my family, love for my friends, love for the whole wide world.